nullpixel/litecord/doc/source/index.rst

 .. _Atomic-Discord: https://git.memework.org/heatingdevice/atomic-discord

-Litecord is an implementation of Discord's backend.
+Litecord is a server that (tries) to comply with Discord's Gateway and REST APIs.

 **DISCLAIMER: LITECORD IS NOT DISCORD.
 WE DON'T PLAN TO BE 100% DISCORD.
 THIS IS AN EXPERIMENT IN LEARNING HOW DISCORD WORKS.
 PLS DON'T SUE US**

 Features:
  - Websocket + REST API
- - MongoDB for storage (is that an actual feature? 🤔)
+ - MongoDB for storage
- - Presence management
  - Admin users and routes
+ - Selfbot and Bot User support

 Limitations:
  - You can't use the official discord client with it, use Atomic-Discord_ instead.